Meet the ladies who make up the NSW Women in Dairy Committee

 Gemma Otton

 Gemma understands the unique challenges that women face in this industry.
 However, instead of being discouraged, she has embraced the role of empowering others.
-Through her warm and approachable nature, Gemma loves to welcome and foster a strong network of women who share a common passion for dairy farming.
+Through her warm and approachable nature, she loves to welcome and foster a strong network of women who share a common passion for dairy farming.

 As a busy mum herself, Gemma understands the juggling act that many women in the dairy sector face.
 She has made it her mission to provide a safe space for women to discuss the specific challenges they encounter, from work-family balance to managing farm operations.

 She believes that when women unite, there is no limit to what we can accomplish.
-In a traditionally male-dominated industry, it is essential that we raise our voices, share our stories, and inspire the next generation of women in dairy.
-Through our collective experiences and shared knowledge, we can pave the way for a brighter future. she would love for you to join our vibrant community at Bale Up 2024.
-Together, we can empower each other, strengthen our industry, and make a lasting impact!
+In a traditionally male-dominated industry, it is essential that we raise our voices, share our stories and inspire the next generation of women in dairy.
+Through our collective experiences and shared knowledge, we can pave the way for a brighter future.

 • Meet Our Secretary